stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 </div>

-For smaller changes, we can handle this with short-lived feature flags, and generally immediately migrating the whole system to the latest & greatest code/features.
+For smaller changes, we can handle this with short-lived feature flags, and generally immediately migrating the whole system (and existing production data) to the latest & greatest code/features.

-But v2 features are often big enough changes that they are a) time-consuming to roll out, and b) sufficiently different from their v1 that clear upgrade paths may not exist for existing production data.
+But v2 features are often big enough changes that they are a) time-consuming to roll out, and b) sufficiently different from their v1 data models that clear upgrade paths may not exist for the existing production data.

 Our latest Schedules v3 initiative was a particularly acute example of this, and in this post we'll talk through how we diagnosed and solved the problem, specifically evolving the core `Task` entity using [Single Table Inheritance (STI)](https://martinfowler.com/eaaCatalog/singleTableInheritance.html) with [Joist](https://joist-orm.io/docs/advanced/single-table-inheritance), our in-house ORM.